sjovic/library/tech9/day3/README.md

 Step 5 - Create services for Category and Book
 -------------------------------
 1. Add "HttpClientModule" to the "app.module.ts" imports array from "@angular/common/http".
-2. Create category service (with "ng g s <service-name>"), inject HttpClient from "@angular/common/http" and add function to save, delete and get categories from REST api.
+2. Create category service (with "ng generate service \<service-name\>"), inject HttpClient from "@angular/common/http" and add function to save, delete and get categories from REST api.
 3. Create book service, inject HttpClient from "@angular/common/http" and add function to save, delete and get books from REST api.
 4. Add created services to "app.module.ts" providers array.